ThuyHaLE/My-notes-projects-competions/Problem3_Natural-Language-Processing/README.md

 #### 1. Motivation
 - **Achieving Human-like Perception**: VLMs aim to mimic the brain connecting what we see (image) with how we describe it (language), thereby allowing machines to process visual data and associated language.
 - **Expanding Capabilities of AI**:  by incorporating textual information, VLMs can achieve a richer understanding of the visual world to grasp the context of an image where traditional computer vision models are having difficulty.
-- **Revolutionizing Downstream Tasks**:  Accurately answer questions about an image's content (VQA), generate captions that describe the scene (Image Captioning), or even search for similar images based on a text description (TBIR) will transform various fields like image retrieval, image understanding, and human-computer interaction.
+- **Revolutionizing Downstream Tasks**:  answer questions about an image's content (VQA), generate captions that describe the scene (Image Captioning), or even search for similar images based on a text description (TBIR) will transform various fields like image retrieval, image understanding, and human-computer interaction.
 - **Understanding the Real World**: learn more about the world around us by combining visual and textual data in tasks like autonomous vehicles, robotics, and image-based medical diagnosis.
 #### 2. Breaking down
-updating...
+Vision-language models (LLMs) integrate visual and textual information to perform tasks involving both modalities.
+- **Inputs**:
+  - ***Images***: Image (Raw or preprocessed versions as resized, and normalized...).
+  - ***Text***: Natural language text (a sentence, a phrase, or a question).
+- **Feature Extraction**:
+  - ***Visual Features Extraction for Images***: using a convolutional neural network (CNN) including ResNet, EfficientNet, or a vision transformer (ViT).
+  - ***Textual Features Extraction for Texts***: as tokenized and embedded form using models like BERT, GPT, or other transformer-based architectures to capture the semantic meaning of the text.
+- **Multimodal Fusion**: Combines visual and textual features through concatenation, attention mechanisms, or more sophisticated cross-modal transformers.
+Example: ViLBERT uses two separate transformers for image and text, with cross-attention layers to allow information exchange between the two modalities.
+- **Training**: using large datasets that include paired images and text (e.g., image-caption pairs) and optimizing the model to minimize the difference between predicted outputs and the actual labels in the dataset.
+Training objectives vary depending on specific tasks (desired outputs), including contrastive learning, masked language modeling, image-text matching, or task-related losses (e.g., classification or regression).
+  - Loss function in VLMs: a crucial role to understand and integrate visual and textual data effectively.
+Depending on the specific task and model architecture, different types of loss functions can be used.
+    - Contrastive Loss (Image-Text Matching)
+    - Cross-Entropy Loss (VQA, Image Captioning)
+    - Masked Language Modeling (MLM) Loss (Multimodal Transformers)
+    - Regression Loss (Visual Grounding, Image-Text Retrieval)
+    - Combined Loss Functions (multiple tasks simultaneously)
+- **Outputs**: Depending on the task, different heads can be used to produce the final output.
+  - **Textual Outputs**:
+    - ***Image Captioning***: a textual description of the given image using a sequence generation head (transformer decoder or LSTM).
+    - ***Visual Question Answering (VQA)***: answer a question about an image, using the classification head to predict the correct answer.
+  - **Numerical or Categorical Outputs**:
+      - ***Image-Text Matching***: score or probability indicating the relevance of a textual description to an image, using similarity scoring head to calculate a score or probability.
+      - ***Visual Grounding***: coordinates or bounding boxes in the image corresponding to a textual description, using regression head to predict bounding box coordinates
+  - **Visual Outputs**:
+    - ***Text-to-Image Generation***: image generated based on a textual prompt (like DALL-E), using image generation head (GANs or diffusion models).
+  - **Retrieval Outputs**:
+    - Image Retrieval: A list of images that match a given textual description, using retrieval head using similarity scores or embeddings.
+    - Text Retrieval: A list of text descriptions that match a given image using a sequence generation head (transformer decoder or LSTM).